syntaxsurge/pack-trace/docs/youtube-demo-script.md

 ## 12. Outro (7:30–7:50)
 - Shot: supOS dashboard and Pack‑Trace `/batches/[id]` side‑by‑side
-- VO: “Deploy your own instance from the NodeOps template URL in the description (one‑click), or visit the live demo at https://pack-trace.vercel.app/.”
+- VO: “Deploy your own instance from the NodeOps template URL in the description (one‑click), or visit the live demo at pack-trace.vercel.app”
-- VO: “Links in the description: template URL, public Docker image, GitHub repo, and demo runbook.
+- VO: “Links in the description: template URL, public Docker image, and GitHub repo.
 Thanks for watching.”

 ---